HPEEzmeral/spark-on-k8s/charts/livy/README.md

 ## Uninstalling the Chart
 `helm uninstall livy -n sampletenant`

-Please note that this won't delete the PVC in case you are using a PVC.
+Please note that this won't delete the PVC in case you are using it.
 PVC will have to be manually deleted.

 ## Configuring Livy

 `extraConfigs` section of the `values.yaml` allows to set custom options for the `livy.conf`, `livy-client.conf` and `spark-defaults.conf`.
 Content of this section would be mounted into the Livy as a K8s Secret.
-The content of `livy.conf`, `livy-client.conf` and `spark-defaults.conf` subsections of `extraConfigs` section would be appended to the corresponsing configuration files.
+The content of `livy.conf`, `livy-client.conf` and `spark-defaults.conf` subsections of `extraConfigs` section would be appended to the corresponding configuration files.

 ### Using custom keystore
 To use a custom keystore, you'll need to manually create a secret with that keystore file in the tenant namespace.